swiftlang/swift-evolution/proposals/0067-floating-point-protocols.md

   static var significandBitCount: Int { get }

-  /// The raw encoding of the exponent field of the floating-point value. var exponentBitPattern: UInt { get }
+  /// The raw encoding of the exponent field of the floating-point value. var exponentBitPattern: RawExponent { get }

   /// The raw encoding of the significand field of the floating-point value.
   ///